 (A) The manufacturer requesting additional allowances must demonstrate that the circumstances necessitating them were outside the control of the manufacturer and could not have been avoided with reasonable discretion.
 The manufacturer must also demonstrate that it has exercised prudent planning and has taken reasonable steps to minimize the scope of the request.

-(B) Manufacturers applying for additional flexibility allowances must do so in writing to the Chief of the Mobile Source Operations Division, or designee, prior to the earliest date in which the applying manufacturer would be in violation of Section 2423(b)(1).
+(B) Manufacturers applying for additional flexibility allowances must do so in writing to the Chief of the Emissions Certification and Compliance Division, or designee, prior to the earliest date in which the applying manufacturer would be in violation of Section 2423(b)(1).
 All applications shall provide, at a minimum, the following information: